mpsilfve/histcluster/synscore_model_training/README.md

-The model is a bidirectional RNN.
+The purpose of this experiment is to train a model capable of performing classification tasks for synonyms.

 # Activating the virtual environment